-2.1 Hardening Procedures of OpenScape Cordless IP V2 in General to be considered.
+2.1 Hardening Procedures of OpenScape Cordless IP V2 in General

 Deployment No. of BSIP2 Description Small Solution 1 10 One to 10 base stations.
-One base station running with All in one mode (The device is a Integrator/DECT manager) All other base stations running in Base only mode (The device acts as base station) Medium Solution 1 60 One BSIP2 running in Integrator/DECT Manager role Up to 60 base stations running in Base only mode
+One base station running with All in one mode (The device is a Integrator/DECT manager) All other base stations running in Base only mode (The device acts as base station) Medium Solution 1 60 One BSIP2 running in Integrator/DECT Manager role Up to 60 base stations running in Base only mode Large Solution 1 6000 One Integrator running on virtual machine, Up to 100 DM connected to the Inte- (60 per DM) grator, every DM running as small or medium capacity.

-OpenScape Cordless IP V2 offers two different deployment options which have to be considered.
+OpenScape Cordless IP V2 offers three different deployment options which have to be considered.